-Assist families who have received a rental assistance voucher with transition out of homelessness by locating a housing unit.
-Housing Locators educate owners, landlords, and property managers on rental assistance vouchers and the landlord liaison program.
-They also work closely with the property manager and case manager to address any tenant related concerns.
+Assist individuals and families who have received a rental assistance voucher with transitioning out of homelessness by locating a housing unit.
+They educates owners, landlords, property managers on rental assistance vouchers and the landlord liaison program.
+They also work closely with property manager and the case manager to address any tenant related concerns.